Policy Brief on Energy Transition and Circularity

 Focus on housing

-Getting started with concrete projects
+Getting started with specific projects